Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

   - Optionally surface re‑arm thresholds in the alert detail.
 - Supabase
   - No schema change required.
 Hysteresis is managed server‑side in memory per (alert, symbol).
 Optional: persist state later if durability is needed.

+**Frontend/Supabase Follow-ups — Cooldown Policy**
+- Frontend
+  - Provide a numeric input for `cooldown_minutes` (default 30) in Heatmap alert form; clarify that it applies per symbol and direction.
+- Supabase
+  - Add `cooldown_minutes` (integer, nullable) to `heatmap_alerts`.
+Backend reads and applies if present; otherwise defaults to 30 minutes.